Home

 Maximum size: ( )

 Identification: The body of this species is elongate and streamlined, tapering to a slightly expanded "tail."
 On the head are two long rhinophores.
 The reproductive and digestive glands can be seen through the transparent body.
 Its broader profile and longer rhinophores distinguish it from Cephalopyge trematoides.
-A few iridescent-white flecks are present along the dorsal and ventral margins.
+A few iridescent-white spots may be present along the dorsal and ventral margins.

 Natural history: Phylliroe bucephala is a pelagic species that is rarely seen in near-shore waters at night.
 Young animals feed on the hydromedusa, Zanclea costata attaching themselves to the bell of the medusa by their pedal gland.
 Adults swim by means of lateral undulations.
 They may feed on hydromedusa, siphonophores and larvaceans.
 They are also bioluminescent.
 (Lalli & Gilmer, 1989)